 Plastic: A Wasted Opportunity

 It’s versatile, it’s cheap, and it’s incredibly convenient.
 Yet despite being designed to throw away, plastic simply doesn’t go away.
-Plasticity is unique in its forward looking, collaborative discussion on what is happening, and how we can work together, to scale waste reduction of this valuable resource.
+The Plasticity Forum is unique in its forward looking, collaborative discussion on what is happening, and how we can work together, to scale waste reduction of this valuable resource.
+The event has been held in 13 global cities over nine years, and is one of the only conferences that is solely focused on solutions and opportunities for plastic in its second-life.
 The event brings together decision makers, innovators, brands, international associations, policy makers, and many more.
 You won’t want to miss this big discussion on plastic, and what companies and organizations are doing to reduce its waste impact.

 Plasticity Forum

-The first Plasticity Forum was held in Rio de Janeiro at the the Rio+20 Earth Summit, and was followed by successful events in Hong Kong, New York and Portugal.
+The first Plasticity Forum was held in Rio de Janeiro at the the Rio+20 Earth Summit, and was followed by successful events in Hong Kong, New York, Portugal, Dallas, London, Los Angeles, Amsterdam, Sydney, Fiji, Kuala Lumpur, and Bangkok.
 Plasticity is about bringing together leaders who can learn and collaborate with one another to help scale up some of the great solutions which are now coming to market.
 The goal is to have a world where plastic is used, but without creating a plastic footprint on our communities.
 Plasticity Forums showcase sustainable solutions and market opportunities for transforming plastic waste into a valuable resource.